-4 Options pertaining to parent engagement (conferences, shadowing, etc) are intended to support the successful reengagement of the student.
-However, in any case where the school is unable to engage parents in follow up responses (conferences, shadowing, etc.) the school will not exclude a student from returning to school after a disciplinary incident.
-The purpose is to use it as an important tool for successful engagement.
+&lt;sup>5 Options pertaining to parent engagement (conferences, shadowing, etc.) are intended to support the successful reengagement of the student.
+However, in any case where the school is unable to engage parents in follow up responses (conferences, shadowing, etc.), the school will not exclude a student from returning to school after a disciplinary incident.
+The purpose is to use it as an important tool for successful re-engagement.

-4-15 Overt display of gang affiliation 5 4-15 Bullying behaviors - conduct directed towards a student that can be reasonably predicted to cause fear of physical or mental harm, harm to property, and/or interfere with student's ability to participate in school or school activities 4-16 Use of cellular telephones or other information technology device to harass, incite violence, or interrupt other students' participation in school activities, including use of device to record others without permission or unauthorized distribution of recordings 6 4-17 Use of the Great Lakes Academy network for a seriously disruptive purpose not otherwise listed in this SCC 7 4-18 Initiating or participating in inappropriate physical contact with school personnel, such as pushing school personnel out of the way to physically fight with another student, with no intent to harm school personnel 4-19 Forgery - false and fraudulent making or altering of a document or the use of such a document
+4-12 Gambling - participating in games of chance or skill for money or things of value 4-13 Any behavior not otherwise listed in Levels 1 through 3 of the SCC that seriously disrupts the educational process 4-14 Overt display of gang affiliation 4-15 Bullying behaviors - conduct directed towards a student that can be reasonably predicted to cause fear of physical or mental harm, harm to property, and/or interfere with student's ability to participate in school or school activities 4-16 Use of cellular telephones or other information technology device to harass, incite violence, or interrupt other students' participation in school activities, including use of device to record others without permission or unauthorized distribution of recordings 4-17 Use of the Great Lakes Academy network for a seriously disruptive purpose not otherwise listed in this SCC